How Does Life Insurance Work?

 If you have a pre-existing medical condition that is not terminal or serious to your overall health, it will not affect your rates as much in term policies, particularly in shorter-term ones compared to longer-term or permanent insurance.

-On the other hand, life-threatening or serious medical conditions may dramatically affect your rate, as the insurance company must consider these health concerns, even for short-term policies.
+On the other hand, life-threatening or serious medical conditions may dramatically affect your rate.
+As the most trusted life insurance company in Chicago, we must consider these health concerns, even for short-term policies.

 How Does Life Insurance Work If I Don’t Die?